 2. Dogecoin (DOGE)

 Dogecoin originated as something of a joke, but it has become quite real for those who have profited from it.
-The coin is certainly “cheap” at about $0.08 per coin as of June 1, especially compared to its 52-week high of $0.4234.
+The coin is certainly “cheap” at less than $0.10 per coin as of Dec.
+2, especially compared to its 52-week high of $0.2196.

 Unlike many other cryptocurrencies that serve actual functions, dogecoin was created as a satirical take on bitcoin.
 Last year, the cryptocurrency rose sharply based on hype on message boards and tweets by Elon Musk.
+It spiked again in the weeks leading up to Musk’s purchase of Twitter and is still at it highest price since May.
 This is the same type of speculation that drove GameStop up by more than 400% in a single week in 2021.

-Of course, that likely doesn’t matter to those who are generating real profits and who are still searching for “cheap” cryptocurrencies.
+Of course, that likely doesn’t matter to those who have generated real profits and who are still searching for “cheap” cryptocurrencies.
 And this one could pay off in the coming year.
 In December 2021, Musk announced in a tweet that “Tesla will make some merch buyable with Doge and see how it goes.”

-That said, dogecoin has been hit hard by the crypto sell-offs of the past six months.
+That said, dogecoin has been hit hard by the crypto sell-off since the beginning of the year.
 Whether it can continue to pull out of the slump remains to be seen, but plenty of investors see the dip as a buying opportunity rather than a sign of doom.

 3. Chainlink (LINK)

-Chainlink describes itself as enabling real-world data and off-chain computation to expand the capabilities of smart contracts while maintaining the upsides of blockchain technology, namely its security and reliability guarantees.
-The chainlink price moves in fits and starts and currently sits at $7.00, down almost 80% year over year, giving investors a chance to buy cheap.
+Chainlink describes itself as enabling real-world data and off-chain computation to expand the capabilities of smart contracts while maintaining the upsides of blockchain technology — namely, its security and reliability guarantees.
+The chainlink price moves in fits and starts and currently sits at $7.60, down almost 70% year over year, giving investors a chance to buy cheap.

 4. Uniswap (UNI)